weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 To Peter's surprise Meriwether was a fatalist.
 He had strong premonitions and allowed himself to be guided by them.
 "From the outset," he told Peter, gravely, "I knew that you meant something to me.
-That was why I used to watch you <span id="calibre_link-312" page-number="244" page-name="Page:There Is Confusion.djvu/250" page-index="250" page-quality="3"
+That was why I used to watch you so closely.
-title="Page:There_Is_Confusion.djvu/250"></span>so closely.
 I used to wonder and speculate about you.
 Something in you made me think of myself.
 It was as though you, all unrelated even racially, represented something which might have been a part of myself, as though you," he